 Pursuant to attachment C1 of the Access Code for Transmission, the TSO establishes the planning of the maintenance, repair and/or replacement works.
 The TSO endeavours to reduce as much as possible the planned or unplanned interruption periods in accordance with the provisions of this Article and of attachment C1 of the Access Code for Transmission.
 The TSO shall use all reasonable endeavours to respect the Network Users' subscribed Services during such maintenance, repair and/or replacement works insofar as possible from an operational and technical point of view.

-Maintenance, repair or replacement works which may affect the Firm and Backhaul capacities shall be limited in duration and occurrence insofar as reasonably possible and in accordance with attachment C1 of the Access Code for Transmission.
-The TSO, acting as a Reasonable and Prudent Operator, shall have the right to make interventions on all or part of the Transmission System for maintenance, repair or replacement works, which may have an impact on the availability of the Firm or Backhaul capacities.
+Maintenance, repair or replacement works which may affect the Firm, Conditional and Backhaul capacities shall be limited in duration and occurrence insofar as reasonably possible and in accordance with attachment C1 of the Access Code for Transmission.
+The TSO, acting as a Reasonable and Prudent Operator, shall have the right to make interventions on all or part of the Transmission System for maintenance, repair or replacement works, which may have an impact on the availability of the Firm, Conditional or Backhaul capacities.

 Any interruption of the subscribed Services for maintenance, repair or replacement works shall be allocated between the Network Users on a fair and non-discriminatory basis, and, to the extent possible, pro rata their respective subscribed Services, in accordance with attachment C1 of the Access Code for Transmission.